-Unfortunately, a lot of people with mesothelioma still are told: “It’s a fatal disease, and there’s nothing you can do.”
+Unfortunately, a lot of people with mesothelioma still are told that it’s a fatal disease, and there’s nothing you can do.
 They take it at face value, and that’s the end of it.
 That’s still the overwhelming perception in the medical community, and that’s what we need to change.
 People hear, often incorrectly, “You have six months to live, and there’s nothing we can do for you.”

 Special Care Can Mean Special Results

 However, with specialized care, for many this may not be true.
 The fact is that for the majority of patients with bad diseases, an accurate diagnosis and tailored therapy will prolong life.
 Over the last decade, advances have occurred in diagnosis, staging and treatment of mesothelioma.

 In specialty centers, safety around the surgery has improved, newer chemotherapy has proven effective and diagnostic tools have evolved.
 There has been change for the better, but at the end of the day, the issue still is getting the right treatment to the right patient — a tailored approach.

 The initial critical step is getting the correct pathologic diagnosis.
 This is not simple and requires expertise.
 Without accurate diagnosis, treatment is impossible.
 The next issue is staging the disease accurately, then delivering the stage-appropriate treatment.
 We can do that in Boston.
 A lot of other places can’t.
 That’s not a knock on anyone.
 It’s just that they don’t see mesothelioma enough.